Larkenx/kotlin-roguelike-tutorial/tutorial/part1/part1.md

-# Creating a Roguelike in Kotlin, KTerminal, and KDX (LibGDX bindings for Kotlin)
+# Creating a Roguelike in Kotlin, KTerminal, and LibGDX

 ## Part 1 -  Drawing the '@' symbol and moving it around
-We're now ready to create a terminal renderer using KTerminal and render some ASCII characters to the screen.
+In this part of the tutorial, we'll learn about how we can use KTerminal to draw characters to the screen and add input handling to move and keep track of the player position.

+### Setup the height and width of the desktop launcher window
+Before we dive in, let's set up some of the configuration for `DesktopLauncher.kt` so that our game displays properly.
 Set the following properties for the `config` object.
 We're just setting the width, height, fps, and title of the window:
 ```kotlin
 object DesktopLauncher {
     @JvmStatic